ruchee/vimrc/vimfiles/bundle/vim-go/README.md

 `goimports`, etc.).
 You can easily install them with the included `:GoInstallBinaries` command.
 If invoked, all necessary binaries will be automatically downloaded and installed to your `$GOBIN` environment (if not set it will use `$GOPATH/bin`).
 Note that this command requires `git` for fetching the individual Go packages.
+Additionally, use `:GoUpdateBinaries` to update the installed binaries.

 ### Optional